 Also, sample heavy records are incredibly time consuming to make.
 We worked closely with our good friend and collaborator Andy Szekeres, who helped us write and played keys to try make sure we didn’t get lost down a 16-year rabbit hole again.
 Working with amazing guest vocalists instead of finding lead vocal samples helps speed up the process as well.
 In saying that, there are still lots of samples on this record!

-Despite genre-hopping as much as you guys do, I think most of your fans would agree that there’s a characteristic or feeling that links everything.
-How would you the Avalanches sound?
+TR: Despite genre-hopping as much as you guys do, I think most of your fans would agree that there’s a characteristic or feeling that links everything.
+How would you define the Avalanches’ sound?

-During the making of Wildflower we kind of got bogged down in an over-processed way of making music.
-We had so many samples that’d we’d catalogue into different folders and it became almost like some type of administrative way of making music.
-We’d have to cross reference numbers with the samples we’d catalogued, it was so time consuming and really just took away from the pure creativity of making music.
+TDB: During the making of Wildflower we kind of got bogged down in an over-processed way of making music.
+We had so many samples that we would catalogue into different folders and it became almost like an administrative way of making music.
+We’d have to cross reference numbers with the samples we’d catalogued.
+It was so time-consuming and just took away from the pure creativity of making music.

 This record we wanted to de-clutter and just get back to finding a sample and then writing around it that day instead of putting it away in a folder somewhere for future use.
 Just get back to the joy of finding a great sample, then being inspired to make a song with it straight away!

-This time we’re thinking it’ll be just a two man show just with Robbie and myself, and take it back to the art of sampling and how the music is made.
+TDB: This time we’re thinking it’ll be just a two man show with Robbie and myself where we take it back to the art of sampling and how the music is made.
 We want to deconstruct the songs and build them back up, revealing the layers that make the song.
-Of course, our main objective is to always try and bring and party.
+Of course, our main objective is to always try and bring the party.
 After such a hard year for humanity as a whole, it’ll be so exciting just to go out there and try and make the fans — and ourselves — have the best time ever!